-These rules will be construed to protect the substantive rights of interested persons, meet the appropriate due process standards and assure that Southern New Hampshire University complies with the ADA and Section 504 and their implementing regulations.
-Any of the above time frames for the university may be extended if it is determined that there are extenuating circumstances.
-Examples of extenuating circumstances include university holidays, vacations of witnesses or compliance personnel or illness of witnesses or compliance personnel.
+These rules will be construed to protect the substantive rights of interested persons, meet the appropriate due process standards and ensure that Southern New Hampshire University complies with the ADA, as amended, and Section 504 and their implementing regulations.
+Any of the above time frames for the University may be extended if the University determines there are extenuating circumstances.
+Examples of extenuating circumstances include University holidays and vacations, witness unavailability and circumstances outside the control of the University.
+Under such circumstances, the ADA/504 Compliance Officer will notify the complainant in writing as to the delay and a projected date for resolution.